Ann Bollin

-Ann Marie Bollin (born August 18, 1960) is an American politician in Michigan.
-Bollin is a member of the Michigan House of Representatives from District 49.
+Ann Marie Bollin (born August 18, 1960) is an American politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 49th district.
+A member of the Republican Party, Bollin previously served as the Brighton Township Clerk from 2003 to 2018.

 Education

 Bollin attended Central Michigan University.
 Bollin was a Taubman Fellow of Senior Executives and Local Government at Harvard University's Kennedy School of Government.

 Career

 Bollin had served on Brighton Township’s Planning Commission.
 In 2003, Bollin became a clerk for Brighton Township until 2018.

 On November 6, 2018, Bollin was elected to the Michigan House of Representatives for District 42.
 Shortly afterwards, Bollin was named to serve on the Republican Party Policy Action Plan Committee.

 On November 13, 2020, it was reported that Bollin had tested positive for COVID-19.
 On November 16, 2020, Bollin reiterated her opposition to a mandatory mask order in Michigan while at home recovering from the virus.

-In 2022, after redistricting, Bolin was elected to represent the 49th state House district.
+In 2022, after redistricting, Bollin was elected to represent the 49th state House district.
+She was reelected in 2024.